-&lt;sup>3 Although the Tokyo Rules and the Bangkok Rules use the wider concept "non-custodial measures," the main focus in this paper is on sentences, which can be defined broadly as punishment imposed by a court (or other duly constituted authority) on an offender, following a formal procedure.
-The concept includes decisions made in restorative justice and mediation proceedings.
+2 Although the Tokyo Rules use the wider concept "non-custodial sanctions," the main focus in this paper is on sentences, which can be defined broadly as punishment imposed by a court (or other duly constituted authority) on an offender, following a formal procedure.
+It includes decisions made in restorative justice and mediation proceedings.

 The terms "non-custodial" and "community-based" are synonyms.
-The term "alternatives to imprisonment" is widely used but will not be used here, as it implies that imprisonment is the standard and expected response, and other measures are, in some sense, exceptions to the norm.
+The term "alternatives to imprisonment" is widely used but will not be used here, as it implies that imprisonment is the standard and expected response, and other measures somehow exceptions from the norm.

-&lt;sup>4 The present paper updates and supplements data contained in an unpublished paper, Joutsen 2015.
+3 The present paper updates and supplements data contained in an unpublished paper, Joutsen 2015.
 This earlier paper also included data, not repeated here, on the use of restorative justice measures and monetary sanctions.